-- 1.38 Participants, however, are in different positions in terms of their ability to trade according to whether they operate in a cap & trade scheme or in a baseline & credit scheme.
+- Participants, however, are in different positions in terms of their ability to trade according 1.38 to whether they operate in a cap & trade scheme or in a baseline & credit scheme.
 In a cap & trade scheme, the creation of allowances up to the cap on emissions means that participants, typically, are able to start spot trading allowances as of commencement of the scheme.
 This is because allowances in a cap & trade scheme are typically issued at, or shortly after, the commencement of a compliance period, and there are no restrictions on participants buying or selling allowances.
 By contrast, baseline & credit schemes create credits as result of a participant having emitted below its baseline in a compliance period.
 This means that credits are not issued before the end of the compliance period.
 Hence, trading of credits starts later in a baseline & credit scheme than in a cap & trade scheme.
 The issue of credits only to participants that have emitted below their baseline also means that the number of credits in a baseline & credit scheme will be significantly smaller than the number of allowances in a cap & trade scheme with the same cap on emissions.
 In practice, markets for credits in baseline & credit schemes are often said to be of restricted liquidity. - 1.39 Hence, even though Cap Co and Base Co end up with the same number of allowances or credits, the participants are in a different position in terms of trading the instruments that result from the schemes.
 Base Co cannot trade its baseline; it can trade its credits, but not until it has received them, whereas Cap Co is free from the start to sell the 100 allowances that it has received under its allocation.
 Some argue that the availability of markets for forward contracts renders baseline & credit schemes theoretically identical to cap & trade schemes.
-If markets for forward contracts exist, a participant in a baseline & credit scheme can enter into a forward contract to sell credits if it expects to emit
+If markets for forward contract to sell credits if it expects to emit below its baseline.
+A forward contract allows a participant to sell credits at a specified date in the future, at an agreed price, before credits have been issued.
+This means that a participant in a baseline & credit scheme can virtually sell (parts of) its baseline via forward contracts.